 If you’re looking for a home sauna, you’re most likely deciding between an infrared sauna and a steam sauna.
-Unless you plan on building an outbuilding housing a lava rock or charcoal sauna, most of the saunas on the market are either infrared or steam-heated.
+Unless you plan on building an outbuilding or barrel sauna kit housing an electric or wood-fired sauna, most of the saunas on the market are either infrared or steam-heated.

 Wet Sauna vs. Dry Sauna

-If you’re looking to replicate the heating design of the lava rock or charcoal-heated sauna at a cheaper price point, you’ll likely want to stick toward the infrared design.
+If you’re looking to replicate the heating design of the lava rock or charcoal-heated sauna at home, you’ll probably want to stick with a sauna powered by an electric stove.